-data Fun

-$$t$$

-$a = K$ $a \mid Fun (t \rightarrow a)$
+data Fun t $a = K a \mid Fun \ (t \to a)$

 The semantics is given by a function that applies a Fun to an argument.
 All other functionality can be neatly packaged, again, in instances of standard type classes, as shown in Figure 2.
 There is a similar instance for Arrow as well.
 The semantic function, apply, is a morphism with respect to each of these classes.